15% Ethanol to be Allowed in Gasoline

-The U.S. Environmental Protection Agency (EPA) approved the first applications for registration of ethanol for use in making gasoline that contains up to 15% ethanol (E15).
+WASHINGTON - The U.S. Environmental Protection Agency (EPA) approved the first applications for registration of ethanol for use in making gasoline that contains up to 15 percent ethanol (E15).

-Ethanol has been blended into gasoline for more than 30 years, but the law limited it to 10% by volume for use in gasoline-fueled vehicles.
-Registration of ethanol to make E15 is a significant step toward its production, sale and use in model year 2001 and newer gasoline-fueled cars and light trucks, according to the EPA.
+Ethanol has been blended into gasoline for more than 30 years, but the law limited it to 10 percent by volume for use in gasoline-fueled vehicles.
+Registration of ethanol to make E15 is a significant step toward its production, sale, and use in model year 2001 and newer gasoline-fueled cars and light trucks, according to the EPA.

-E15 is not permitted for use in motor vehicles built prior to 2001-MY and in off-road vehicles and equipment, such as boats and lawn and garden equipment.
+E15 is not permitted for use in motor vehicles built prior to 2001 model-year and in off-road vehicles and equipment, such as boats and lawn and garden equipment.

-After extensive vehicle testing by DOE and other organizations, the EPA issued two partial waivers raising the allowable ethanol volume to 15% for use in 2001-MY and newer cars and light trucks.
+After extensive vehicle testing by DOE and other organizations, EPA issued two partial waivers raising the allowable ethanol volume to 15 percent for use in model year 2001 and newer cars and light trucks.

 The EPA said fuel pumps dispensing E15 will be clearly labeled to avoid confusion.